AmirShkolnik/TheChickenBar/README.md

     - [Am I Responsive](https://ui.dev/amiresponsive?url=https://amirshkolnik.github.io/TheChickenBar/)

-### Friends and Family User Testing
+### User Experience - Friends and Family User Testing
 Friends and family were asked to check the site and documents for any problems or issues.

 #### Order Form

  - When asking for phone numbers on the order form, some testers found the 123-45-678 format confusing.
 They couldn't enter "-" symbols on their mobile devices.
 So, I changed the format to 1112223333, which is easier to enter on both mobile and desktop devices.

-#### Order Form

- - With the help of
-Thank you page text section is to wide for bigger screens
+#### Home and Thank You Page Text On Large Screen

+ - When I initially implemented the text sections for the home and the thank you pages, I set them with a width of 100%.
+All testers found the result annoying because the text was taking up too much space and testers had difficulty reading and enjoying the site.
+I changed the width to 70%.

 ### Fixed Bugs